sraisty1c/test-i18next/README.md

 ## My attempts to fix this:

-1) If I do the following in my i18n.js , then the tests pass but the web app fails in the browser:
+1) If I do the following in src/app/i18n.js , then the tests pass but the web app fails in the browser:
 ```
 import * as i18n from 'i18next';
 ```